Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Fourier-based Colored Point Cloud Encoding

 \subsection{Fourier Decomposition and Reconstruction}

-To perform Fourier decomposition (\cref{fig:fourier_decomposition_implementation_details}(a)) and Fourier reconstruction (\cref{fig:fourier_decomposition_implementation_details}(b)) of point cloud data, which sparsely resides in a continuous space, we propose an implementation method that accounts for the sparse distribution of point clouds in continuous space.
+To perform Fourier decomposition and Fourier reconstruction (\cref{fig:fourier_decomposition_implementation_details}) of point cloud data, which sparsely resides in a continuous space, we propose an implementation method that accounts for the sparse distribution of point clouds.

-\myparagraph{3D Fourier Decomposition.} The Discrete Fourier Transform (DFT) is typically designed to operate on data arranged in fixed arrays such as 2D images.
-To extend the Fourier Transform to point cloud data, which is irregular data representation, we map the point cloud $\mathbf{P}$ onto a structured 3D grid through voxelization.
+\myparagraph{3D Fourier Decomposition.} The Discrete Fourier Transform is typically designed to operate on data arranged in fixed arrays such as 2D images.
+To extend the Fourier Transform to point cloud, which is irregular data representation, we map the point cloud $\mathbf{P}$ onto a structured 3D grid through voxelization.
 The boundaries of the voxel grid are defined by computing the smallest (\(x_{\min}, y_{\min}, z_{\min}\)) and largest (\(x_{\max}, y_{\max}, z_{\max}\)) values along the x, y, and z axes and define the voxel grid's extent accordingly.
-These values are used as the limits of the voxel grid.
-To preserve all points by assigning at most one point per voxel, we set a sufficiently small voxel size $v$.
-Using the determined voxel size $v$ and the coordinate ranges, we compute the shape of the voxel grid as
+To preserve as many points as possible by assigning the minimum number of points per voxel, we set a sufficiently small voxel size $v$.
+Using the voxel size and the boundaries, we compute the shape of the voxel grid $(W, H, D)$ as

-Considering the sparse nature of point clouds (\ie, not all voxels contain points), we introduce \textit{a probabilistic occupancy channel $\pi$}, to represent the probability of a point being present in each voxel.
+Considering the sparse nature of point clouds (\textit{i.e.}, not all voxels contain points), we introduce \textit{a probabilistic occupancy channel $\pi$}, to represent the probability of a point being present in each voxel.
 For voxels containing points, the \(\pi\) value is assigned as 1, while for voxels without points, the \(\pi\) value is set to 0.
-This channel is stacked alongside the RGB channels, resulting in a voxel grid with dimensions of $W \times H \times D \times 4$, where the four channels correspond to R, G, B, and $\pi$.
-We then apply a 3D Discrete Fourier Transform (3D-DFT) to the voxel data to obtain the amplitude $\mathcal{A} \in \mathbb{R}^{W \times H \times D \times 4}$ and phase $\mathcal{P} \in \mathbb{R}^{W \times H \times D \times 4}$, providing a frequency-domain representation of the point cloud data.
+This channel is stacked with the RGB channels, forming a voxel grid of size $W \times H \times D \times 4$, where the four channels correspond to R, G, B, and $\pi$.
+We then apply a 3D Discrete Fourier Transform to the voxel data $V$ to obtain the Fourier coefficients $\hat{V}$ as follows: